Washington Marriott Wardman Park: Second 1980 hotel structure

 The partially completed new $104 million building opened in October 1979 as the Sheraton Washington Hotel, the largest hotel and convention complex on the East Coast.
 The new wing was fully completed and opened in August 1980.

 On Election Night 1980, President Jimmy Carter conceded his landslide election loss to Ronald Reagan with a speech in the hotel ballroom.

 In 1985, John Hancock bought out Sheraton's remaining interest in the hotel, but paid the chain to continue managing the property.
 In August 1997, John Hancock filed a breach-of-contract suit against the hotel chain, by then renamed ITT Sheraton, alleging mismanagement of the hotel.
 In March 1998, a federal judge in Delaware ordered ITT Sheraton to withdraw as manager of the hotel.
 Marriott International took over management of the property that month, renaming it the Marriott Wardman Park Hotel.

 In January 1999, Thayer Lodging Group of Annapolis, Maryland, run by two former Marriott executives, purchased the hotel from John Hancock for $227 million and spent another $100 million on renovations.

 In 2005, Thayer Lodging Group sold the hotel to JBG Smith and CIM Group for $300 million.

 JBG planned to convert a portion of the hotel into luxury condominiums and construct a 200-unit condominium building on a 16 acre lot next to the hotel.
 JBG also said it would demolish the hotel's parking garage and main ballroom, and spend $50 million to renovate the guest rooms, add dining space, build a new fitness center, and improve the exhibition and meeting space.
 Marriott, which managed the hotel, had the right to veto the conversion of hotel rooms into condos if revenues on the remaining hotel section fell below a specified number.
 Hotel revenues declined during the Great Recession, and Marriott exercised its right to stop the conversion of the hotel into condominiums.

-On November 20, 2008, United States Attorney General Michael Mukasey collapsed and lost consciousness at the hotel while giving a speech to the Federalist Society.
-He revived and was taken to George Washington University Hospital.

-On March 29, 2010, Superior Court of the District of Columbia Judge Natalia Combs Greene granted partial summary judgment and a motion to dismiss.
-A partial out-of-court settlement had already been reached by the parties giving JBG some limited ability to move forward on the condo project, but that agreement now seemed unnecessary given the court's ruling.
-The parties suspended litigation against one another to negotiate, but litigation resumed on June 8, 2010.

-The parties in the various lawsuits resolved their legal dispute on July 1, 2010, allowing construction to resume.
+A lawsuit was settled in July 2010, allowing construction of the condominium to resume.